markmark345/Coins-Ranking/README.md

 # Coins-Ranking
-Coins rangking top Cryptocurrencies for Android
+This project is about coins rangking top Cryptocurrencies for Android appication